Is 16GB enough for a new iPhone 6s?

 By the way: Apple presented a new “App Thinning” method, which developers can use to keep their apps and updates as slim as possible.

 As noted before, 4K videos represent the maximum video quality and resolution any iPhone has ever been capable of shooting.
 While this is certainly exiting, it is also the the hog on your storage space.
 A minute of 4K video can take up to 375 megabytes of storage space, depending on how well it can be compressed.
 That would already take up around three percent of your entire available storage.
 Check the “Camera” section in your “Settings” app and play with the settings until you find a happy medium.

 Perhaps Apple’s plan entails something along the lines of making you want one of the premium plans for iCloud storage.
 Storing your files in the iCloud has multiple advantages, the primary one being: Having an off-site backup, fully independent of your device.
 But it also does reduce the need for on-device storage to some extent.
 Rumor has it that Apple will be reducing the monthly fees for the premium packages, or rather offer more storage for the same price.
 The smallest package for roughly a dollar a month will allow you to store around 50 gigabytes of data in the cloud.
 The free plan offers 5 GB of free iCloud storage.

 Did you know?
-There is now a dedicated iCloud Drive App in iOS 9, which allows you to manage your files right from an iPhone or iPad, including folder management.
+There is now a dedicated iCloud Drive App, which allows you to manage your files right from an iPhone or iPad, including folder management.
 You will have to activate it first, though, as it is hidden by default.
 To enable the iCloud Drive app, go to “Settings”, “iCloud”, “iCloud Drive” and “Show on Home Screen”.
 Now the app will appear on your Home Screen, ready for use.